-Can the court give my house I owned before the marriage to my husband?
+- Can the court give my house I owned before the marriage to my husband?

-My husband owned his house prior to the marriage, what are my rights?
+- My husband owned his house prior to the marriage, what are my rights?

-The first question the Denver divorce attorneys at Plog & Stein, P.C. would ask is how long the parties have been married and whether the husband had titled the property in both names?
+- My husband owned his house prior to the marriage, what are my rights?The first question the Denver divorce attorneys at Plog & Stein, P.C. would ask is how long the parties have been married and whether the husband had titled the property in both names?
 Assuming the house remained titled solely in the husband’s name, the marital equity in the home would be any equity that accrued between the date of marriage and now.
 That portion of the equity in the home would be subject to division.

 Because the house was husband’s pre-marital property, the court could not award it to the wife or order it to be sold.
 However, the court could certainly order that wife get her share of the marital equity, generally half, through other means.
 This could include orders indicating that husband must pay her a certain amount of money or orders giving her a greater share of other marital property to offset her share of the equity.